protontypes/open-sustainable-technology/README.md

 - [code-carbon](https://github.com/mlco2/code-carbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.
 - [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - allows to visualize the electricity consumption and greenhouse gases (GHG) emissions that your Internet browsing leads to.
 - [argos](https://github.com/marmelab/argos) - Tool to measure consumption of a given Docker command and see its performance evolution.
 Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
 By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.
-- [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and use them to assess the website's ecodesign maturity based on a list of best practices
+- [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and use them to assess the website's ecodesign maturity based on a list of best practices.

 ### Observation